Sclerotinia borealis: Hosts

 Grasses and trees.
 Economically significant grasses include winter cereals and forages.
-Conifer seedlings in the Volga-Ural region of Russia.
+Conifer seedlings in the Volga and Ural regions Russia.

 Distribution

-S. borealis is found in cool temperate areas, frigid zone areas, and into the Arctic, including northern Japan, Russia, northern Scandinavia, and North America.
+S. borealis is found in cool temperate areas, frigid zone areas and into the Arctic, including northern Japan, Russia (Siberia, middle course of Volga, Ural, Russian Far East), northern Scandinavia, and North America.
 Specifically including Arctic areas of Alaska, the Yukon, Greenland, Finnmark county in Norway, Finnish Lapland, Swedish Lapland, Svalbard.
 It was unexpectedly not found in the similar climate of Iceland.
 Southernmost limit is Iwate, northern Japan, the Altai Mountains in central Siberia, and possibly the Xinjiang Province of China.
 Not found in any temperate region which also receives snowfall, except Japan.

 Laboratory culture

 Lab culture must simulate the freezing cycle of the natural range.
 Can grow on relatively low water potato dextrose agar if twice the normal PDA concentration, sucrose, KCl, and D-mannitol.
 Higher mycelial growth and lower optimal mycelial growth temp (to 4 C) if increased intracellular osmosis.
 Able to utilize nutrients from partially thawed low-water PDA.
 Vegetative hyphae do not accumulate sclerotinial proteins when cultured at 5 C but do at 10 and 25 C, and mycelial proteins cultured at 4 C are decreased by switch to incubation at 25 C. These may be the/one of the reasons for irregular growth, progressing to lethality, at these higher temperatures.